mikkoJJ/pienpanimopeli/README.md

 ### Deployment

-The `deploy/` folder contains a version of the game that's ready to be deployed on a web server.
-In practice, the main game modules in `src/` have been minified into one JS file for better performance.
+The `build.js` script is used to create a web server deployable version of the project.
+It minifies the modules from `src/` into a single JS file and copies it and other relevant files into `deploy/`.

+To use the build script, install NodeJS and the modules `node-minify` and `ncp`, then call

+`node build.js`